mini2Dx/mini2Dx/jekyll/_posts/2018-06-10-mini2Dx-1-7-0-released-and-roadmap-ahead.markdown

 Furthermore, I'm hoping to bring my next mini2Dx-based game [Alchemic Cutie](https://alchemiccutie.com) to consoles - this means that using a JRE-based environemt won't be possible due to performance/licensing/etc. However, I like coding games in Java and would like to continue to do so.

 So with that, I'm beginning work on the next generation of mini2Dx - 2.0!
-This next generation of mini2Dx aims to be the best 2D game development framework for all game developers.
+The goal of the next generation is to support more platforms such as web browsers and consoles.
+But also, it aims to be the best 2D game development framework for both Java and C# developers.
 Here's how:

- * Core API will be implemented via Haxe and cross-compiled to Java, C#, Javascript, etc.
+ * Core API will be implemented in both Java and C#
- * Language-specific runtimes will then be implemented using existing optimised libraries (LibGDX, MonoGame, etc.)
- * Same API across all platforms will allow for cross-compiling between platforms (e.g. compile your Java-based mini2Dx game to run via MonoGame)
+ * Java will use two runtimes; LibGDX and bgfx
+ * C# will use MonoGame for its runtime
+ * From the first version, it will be possible to cross-compile your Java game to the C# runtime

 This development will take a lot of time and won't be completed until 2019.
 In the meantime, you can expect that I'll keep supporting 1.7.x of mini2Dx with fixes.